Journal Folder

 • A note's basename is its date.
 Filename formats are fixed; everything else (title, link labels, calendar visibility, folder title) is configurable.

 • Settings cascade from global → folder → embedded.
-Per-folder overrides go in journal-folder.md; per-header overrides go in the body of the code block.
+Per-folder overrides live in journal-folder.md; per-header overrides live inside the code block.

 • The plugin only acts on files matching the date conventions, so the rest of the folder's contents are ignored.